Overstock.com Inc.'s (OSTK) Stock: A Week-by-Week Analysis - News Heater

 Is It Worth Investing in Overstock.com Inc. (NASDAQ: OSTK) Right Now?

-, and the 36-month beta value for OSTK is at 3.60.
-Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for OSTK is 3.63.
+Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023